 “Most of the volunteer patients with CVD responded to intensive counseling, and those who sustained plant-based nutrition for a mean of 3.7 years experienced a low rate of subsequent cardiac events.
 This dietary approach to treatment deserves a wider test to see if adherence can be sustained in broader populations.
 Plant-based nutrition has the potential for a large effect on the CVD epidemic,” the study states.

 According to the International Diabetes Federation (IDF), almost 387 million people across the world suffer from diabetes.
 And by 2035, the number is expected to soar to 600 million.
-Many of the affected people suffer from Type 2 diabetes that can be managed and prevented by following a plant-based diet.
-Many who have made the necessary dietary change report miraculous results.
+Many of the affected people suffer from Type 2 diabetes, which can be managed and prevented by following a plant-based diet.
+Many who have made the necessary dietary changes report miraculous results.

 “I’m only on one medication now — down from 19 or 20 — plus all my diabetic needles are gone… The sugars are coming down, down, down, and the weight is coming down.
 Everything [is] going in the right direction now,” Jim Cluett, who suffers from diabetes and has been following a plant-based diet since 2016, said to CBC.